 2nd Venues hard to make out from photo

-4th Bottom Line, NY Thanks to Hugh, who was at one of these shows, says Brown Girl was played, and so similar to Adams Theatre above, they mixed up the set when playing the same venue more than once.
+4th Bottom Line, NY (2 Shows) Thanks to Hugh, who was at one of these shows, says Brown Girl was played, and so similar to Adams Theatre above, they mixed up the set when playing the same venue more than once.
+An article says they had six shows at the Bottom Line so I assume two a day.

 13th-15th Bracknell Folk festival.
 Incl Dave Swarbrick, R Digance.